 Goods dues

 Dues on goods, also known as wharfageWhat is Wharfage?
 A wharf is a man-made, fixed structure where the vessels can dock for safe loading and unloading of cargo.
 Wharfage refers to the fee for using the wharf (also called quay) to store ...
 More, are levied on all the goods that get loaded or unloaded from a vessel.
-In fact, they are also charged on goods that are transferred between ships.
+They are also charged on goods that are transferred between ships.

 Take, for instance, liquids and dry cargo.
 The goods dues might apply here based on the volume of the shipment.
-Whereas, palletized goods might be charged based on their weight.
-Additional dues may be charged for dangerous cargo.
+Palletized goods might be charged based on their weight.
+Additional dues may be charged for dangerous goods.
+Customers pay these charges, not the shipping line.

 Terminal handling charge